AdobeDocs/experience-manager-65.en/help/assets/performance-tuning-guidelines.md

 While AEM is supported on a number of platforms, Adobe has found the greatest support for native tools on Linux and Windows, which contributes to optimum performance and ease of implementation.
 Ideally, you should deploy a 64-bit operating system to meet the high memory requirements of an AEM Assets deployment.
 As with any AEM deployment, you should implement TarMK wherever possible.
 While TarMK cannot scale beyond a single author instance, it is found to perform better than MongoMK.
 You can add TarMK offload instances to increase the workflow processing power of your AEM Assets deployment.

-### Temp Folder {#temp-folder}
+### Temporary folder {#temp-folder}

-To improve asset upload times, use high performance storage for the Java temp directory.
+To improve asset upload times, use high performance storage for the Java temporary directory.
 On Linux and Windows, a RAM drive or SSD could be used.
 In cloud-based environments, an equivalent high speed storage type could be used.
-For example in Amazon EC2, an ["ephemeral drive"](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) drive can be used for the temp folder.
+For example in Amazon EC2, an ['ephemeral drive'](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) drive can be used for the temporary folder.

 Assuming the server has ample memory, configure a RAM drive.
-On Linux, run these commands to create an 8GB RAM drive:
+On Linux, run these commands to create an 8 GB RAM drive:

 ```
 mkfs -q /dev/ram1 800000